NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2BB(B) replaced with a custom 6BA(B) that knocks away on hit and block; hitbox appears one frame later
 - 2BB(A) has guard from 1-22; has one hitbox active frame removed from the end
 - 8B high crushes on landing; 4 less recovery frames
+- RA first projectile appears one frame sooner, gap between the two changed to be 1 frame (from 2)
 - RB changed to strong and pushes on block, bigger hitbox
 - JB launches instead of staggers; hitboxes slightly bigger
 - 6A has high crush on 9-21